2024–25 Benetton Rugby season

 The 2024–25 season was Benetton Treviso's fourth season in the United Rugby Championship, and their 93rd season of competitive rugby.
 Along with competing in the URC and its Scottish-Italian Shield competition, the club also participated in the 2024-25 European Rugby Champions Cup.

 The Italian side narrowly missed out on the URC play-offs after a final day defeat to Munster dropped them out of playoff contention to their final position of 10th in the standings.
 In the Scottish-Italian Shield, Benetton were runners-up to winners Glasgow Warriors.
 In Europe, Benetton successfully emerged from their pool in the 2024-25 European Rugby Champions Cup, but narrowly lost their Round of 16 knockout tie away to French side Castres, 39 - 37.

+Benetton Rugby drew an average home attendance of 4,447 in the 2024-25 URC season.

 Staff and coaching team

 The staff for the 2024–25 season is: